TaahaNadeem/cybersecurity-portfolio/README.md

 # Taaha Nadeem – Cybersecurity & Data Analysis Portfolio

-I’m currently building projects in cybersecurity, data analysis, and Python automation while Preparing for Cybersecurity and Data Analyst Degree Apprenticeships.
-My goal is to develop strong hands-on technical skills, understand how systems work under the hood, and use data and technology to solve real problems.
+I'm currently building projects in cybersecurity, data analysis, and Python automation while preparing for Cyber Security and Data Analyst Degree Apprenticeships.
+My goal is to grow strong hands-on technical skills, understand how systems work under the hood, and use data and technology to solve real problems.

-This portfolio includes the Python, data, and cybersecurity projects I’ve built, along with labs, certifications, and learning progress.
+This portfolio includes my Python, data, and cybersecurity projects I’ve built, along with labs, certifications, and learning progress.

 ---

 ## 💻 Python & Data Projects

 Practical coding projects that helped me learn programming, cybersecurity, and problem-solving skills.
 Each project was built from scratch to strengthen both my coding ability and understanding of security concepts.

 ---